This article welcomes anyone that wants to help with translations or contributions.

 I have a feeling that shaders will be regularly revisited in future articles.
-Please remember that in this article, however, they may be considered a bit ‘primitive’ and some people may argue that the pixel shaders are not even ‘shaders’, compared to what GPU offers nowadays.
+Please remember that in this article, however, they may be considered a bit ‘primitive’ and some people may argue that the pixel shaders are not even ‘shaders’ (compared to what GPUs offers nowadays).

 The standard resolution of games is 640x480, this is pretty much the standard in the sixth generation.
 Although, this constraint is just a number: The GPU can draw frame-buffers with up to 4096x4096, yet it doesn’t mean the hardware would provide acceptable performance.
-On the other side, the console allows to alter screen settings globally, which may help to promote these unique features (widescreen and ‘high resolution’) instead of waiting for developers to discover them (as it happened with the Gamecube/Wii).
+On the other side, the console allows configure its screen setting globally, which may help to promote pioneering features (i.e. widescreen and ‘high resolution’) instead of waiting for developers to discover them (as it happened with the Gamecube/Wii).

 The video encoder, on the other hand, will try to broadcast whatever there is on the frame-buffer in a format your TV will understand.
 That means that widescreen images will become anamorphic unless the game outputs in HD (i.e. 720p or 1080i, which only a few games do).